Contrast Medium (Contrast)

 What can I expect when having contrast?

-The timing of when you are given contrast will depend on the type of contrast being used.
+The timing of when you are given contrast depends on the type of contrast being used.
 Your body may feel different in the minutes after being given contrast.
-It is helpful to know what to expect.
-You can expect the following:
+It is helpful to know what to expect:

-• IV contrast: Is given either before or during the imaging test.
+• IV contrast: Given either before or during the imaging test.
 It does not hurt, but you may feel warm or flushed after it is given, followed by a salty or metallic taste in your mouth.
 You may also feel like you need to urinate.
 These are all normal.

 • Oral contrast: Is given before your scan.
-It may be given up to 90 mins before, depending on the area of your body that it being looked at.
+It may be given up to 90 minutes before, depending on the area of your body that is being looked at.

-• Rectal contrast: A provider will administer rectal contrast using an enema.
+• Rectal contrast: A provider will give your rectal contrast using an enema.
 You may feel like you are bloated or like you need to have a bowel movement, but this feeling will go away.

 What can I expect after having contrast?